GabrieldMatos/GaussElimination-MPI/README.md

-This is an implementation of a parallel algorithm using the Pthread C library for the resolution of linear systems using the gauss method.
+This is an implementation of a parallel algorithm using the MPI C library for the resolution of linear systems using the gauss method.

 **to compile**: